 It’s easy to get overwhelmed with the thought of starting something new such as gardening.
 There is so much information out there about gardening and some of it is too complex to follow.

 And there is a lot of misinformation out there!

 So you may want to start slowly by growing in containers on a balcony or deck and work your way up once you have more experience.
 That is how I started out.

 - books – check out my recommended books

 - eBooks such as my Family Raised Bed Garden if you want a manageable sized area to grow some veggies for your family

 - garden coaching – I now offer one-hour sessions for when you are stuck and not sure what to do or how to get started – sign up today to get the help you know you need

 - seed catalogues – most have planting info for all types of vegetables, flowers and some fruit

-- internet – especially YouTube for instructional videos
+- internet – especially YouTube for instructional videos – check out my channel

 - other gardeners, neighbours, work colleagues